-Assistance from churches in Wayne County Michigan.
+Assistance from churches in Detroit and Wayne County Michigan.

 What may be available includes the following.
 But each organization has their own specific services.
 Volunteers try to hold fundraisers, or reach out for donations to the public, to offer as much help in Wayne County as possible.
 But resources are limited.

 - Housing needs, including rent, heating and energy bills, and furniture for a new apartment.
+Or shelters for the homeless.

 - Soup kitchens including from St. Leo Catholic Church at 4860 15th Street, Detroit, MI 48208, (313) 897-6565.